July 2018: Goldy

 Along came Goldy – a mini poodle under 9 lbs!
-I did some research on smaller breed in preparation of Goldy’s arrival – there is never enough research one can do because once again, every dog is unique/different.
+I did some research on the smaller breed in preparation for Goldy’s arrival – there is never enough research one can do because once again, every dog is unique/different.
 Goldy was an attention seeker and had some separation anxiety.
 I felt it was my duty to do as much as possible – I started the process of “adjusting” these behaviours.
-I made detailed notes daily – what did I do, how I did it, the duration & the frequency of the exercises.
-There is nothing magical, I found some simple exercise on YouTube, tested it out – “CONSISTENCY” was the key.
+I made detailed notes daily – what did I do, how I did it, and the duration & frequency of the exercises.
+There is nothing magical, I found some simple exercise on YouTube, and tested it out – “Consistency” was the key.
 It was almost too easy to give in – come on…who can resist a mini poodle with his cute little face?
 I tried the “fake leaving home exercise” with increasing time duration (from 5 mins >> 10 mins >> 20 mins >> 30 mins etc.) to address Goldy’s separation anxiety.
 After all, this is the “House of Rules” with many checklists & schedules.
-Unlike Jin-Su, Goldy is VERY food motivated, so training was a breeze.
+Unlike Jin-Su, Goldy is very food-motivated, so training was a breeze.
 I was able to showcase how great Goldy was when I brought Goldy to visit his adopter.
 I had a very honest discussion with the adopter – the consistency/training must continue in order to sustain the desired behaviour.
 FKD did a great job in finding an adopter who was semi-retired & worked from home; therefore, Goldy’s minor separation anxiety was not even an issue to the new adopter!

 “No – Woojoo, don’t eat Jinsu’s food!” or “Calm down – Goldy, I will be back in 5 mins!”